KCBNteam/KCBN-NASA-Hackaton-2023/README.md

 Note that here you'll have access to the full source code, where you can review and assess our project within the OutSystems environment.

-Thank you for your interest in our project, and we appreciate your time and effort in evaluating it within the OutSystems environment.
+Thank you for your interest in our project.